alf-wchong/SER-Doxis-CSB-Helper/AWS/EKS/webCube/RDSAsExternalPrefDB.md

 5. Set webCube’s **JNDI name for database with user settings** to `jdbc/webCube`.
 6. Restart the pod and validate persistence.

-That gives webCube a persistent PostgreSQL-backed user-settings database while keeping database credentials out of plain-text Helm values.
+That gives webCube a persistent PostgreSQL-backed server profile and user-settings database.

 ---